 - Permission must be obtained from a residential member of staff whenever leaving the school grounds. - The A group must obtain permission from duty staff to walk round Slyfield before leaving the school grounds.
-Walking round Slyfield is an A group privilege. - o ALL pupils must 'sign out' before leaving the School grounds. - No pupil may walk out of the School grounds or beyond the barrier in the drive in the hours of darkness. - No A group pupil may walk/run round Slyfield on their own. - The following areas are OUT OF BOUNDS at all times: - all roofs and balconies. - the kitchen area - maintenance yard and sheds - the pond - Millfield Lodge - No pupil may enter another pupil's room unless he or she is present, except for timetabled practice.
+Walking round Slyfield is an A group privilege. - ALL pupils must 'sign out' before leaving the School grounds. - No pupil may walk out of the School grounds or beyond the barrier in the drive in the hours of darkness. - No A group pupil may walk/run round Slyfield on their own. - The following areas are OUT OF BOUNDS at all times: - all roofs and balconies - o the kitchen area - o maintenance yard and sheds

-- Girls and boys are not permitted to be in each other's rooms at any time. - All pupils should be in their own houses by 10.00pm. - Pupils may not wander round the School after lockup.
+- o the pond - Millfield Lodge - Specific permission must be sought for the following areas: o the pond - No pupil may enter another pupil's room unless he or she is present, except for timetabled practice. - Girls and boys are not permitted to be in each other's boarding areas at any time. - All pupils should be in their own houses by 10.00pm. - Pupils may not wander round the School after lockup and risk temporary exclusion from school if they do so.